pearcej/cpp4python/_sources/CollectionData/Arrays.rst

 C++ arrays are similar to Python lists except that because C++ stores variables directly, each element of a C++ array must be of identical data type.
-Like in Python lists, the indices for arrays start counting with 0.
+Like Python lists, the indices for arrays start counting with 0.

 The use of arrays permits us to utilize an ordered set of memory locations that we can then manipulate as a single